Atlantic Illumination Entertainment Lighting

 • Flat Black Spray Paint

-• Cardboard Pieces to use as Painting Masks
+• Cardboard Painting Masks

 • Spray Oil